xinghao2003/MCBE-ServerSoftware-List/README.md

-# Minecraft : Bedrock Edition Server Software List (2017.11.28)
+# Minecraft : Bedrock Edition Server Software List
+  - Last Updated : 2017.11.28
   - You are allow to create issues to let me know the new server software that you found on Github
   - If the server software almost one month didn't update it will be mark as discontinued
   - The list below can make you easy to find the server software that you want